 Just the Right Temperature

-The need to feed is a natural born drive in most infants but there is a lot for the baby to manage in first few hours of life.
+The need to feed is a natural drive in most infants but there is a lot for the baby to manage in first few hours of life.
 The calming benefits of skin-to-skin contact may help the baby relax earlier so that the baby is ready to explore and move toward feeding.
 The contact may also stimulate hormones in the mother that support breastfeeding.

-Most skin-to-skin contact immediately after birth is continued until the baby has completed the first breastfeeding.
+Most skin-to-skin contact after birth is continued until the baby has completed the first breastfeeding.
 Some experts feel that waiting to separate the baby until the first breastfeeding has occurred will help ease future breastfeeding and decrease problems like difficulty latching.

 Your Birth Plan